 Key dyers and others have remained with The Colours of Nature since the unit’s humble beginnings.
 By now, the team has grown to 93 people.
 We get our indigo cakes from a village only 60 kilometres from Auroville, which happens to be a world leader in natural indigo supply.
 There, indigo is extracted from Indigofera tinctoria leaves.
 On our site we grind the cakes, then add the powder to our vats.
 Our 62 vats (1,000 litres of indigo dye solution capacity each; no water wasted since 1993) can dye up to 30 kg of material per day, depending on the depth of colour required.
 For other plants the capacity is some 40 kg per day although there are some constraints in space and manpower due to the preparations required.
 Since we wash using only biodegradable soap and have a water treatment system, all the water is re‐used for our gardens.
 Once we start to cultivate indigo in own field, we’ll close the loop completely.

 |The Plants and the Vision

 Specialised in natural indigo, we have mastered a full range of lightfast colours including yellow (Marigold flower) and red (Rubia cordifolia).
 For an extensive list of plants we use, see “Plants we Dye With”.
 Traditional Indian dyers used myrobalan, alum, wood ash and dye extracts and we build on this knowledge.
 At The Colours of Nature we don’t use chromium or synthetic alizarin.
 For indigo, we don’t use hydrosulphite, a hazardous pollutant that may leach on to the wearer’s skin.
-We plan to expand to 100 kg daily capacity and dream of 1,000 kg.
+We plan to expand to 100 kg daily capacity and dream of 1,000 kg, with mechanization.
 We also want to expand indigo cultivation on Auroville lands.
-This dye‐yielding plant can revive barren land and provide income to rural women gatherers.
+This dye‐yielding plant can revive barren lands and provide income to rural women gatherers.
 Its only by‐product?
 Compost.